 • Want purchases?
 Use Conversions, not Engagement

 Each objective optimizes for different user behaviors.
 Misalignment between your goal and objective means you're paying for actions that don't matter.
+Facebook ads for beginners often struggle with this decision, which is why many choose to work with the best Facebook ads agencies for guidance.

 2. Narrow Your Audience Strategically